 - Summer job/externship research project assistance.
 Our work is not done when classes are dismissed.
 We can meet with you to discuss non-confidential questions related to your internship, externship, or clerkship.

 - Evaluate and strengthen your sources.
 We can critique your research and suggest stronger academic sources if you fear your paper may be too dependent on less-than-reliable materials.

 - Prepare for journal work.
 We can show you some tricks of the trade for finding resources you’ll need for cite checking.
 When all else fails, give an interlibrary loan a try!
 We can provide lessons to ease the citation transition from the Bluebook’s practice-oriented blue pages to the academic white pages.

 - Be a star research assistant.
 If you’re working for a new professor for the first time, the librarians can get you up to speed.
 We work closely with most law school faculty members and can help you become a shining academic aide.

 - Land your next job.
 We know the ins and outs of evaluating employers and gathering intel on what they value in job candidates.
 We can show you the latest tools to get a sense of an employer’s operations and needs.

 - Clarify Bluebook citation.
 Sometimes, the Bluebook gives clear, unambiguous guidance on citation questions.
 We are here to help for the many times it does not.

 - Get answers.
-We will continue to provide reference services through Ask a Librarian, and our circulation staff will be on hand to help you track down and manage library resources.
+We will continue to provide reference services through Ask a Law Librarian and our circulation staff will be on hand to help you track down and manage library resources.